Working with Stages

 resource's spec

-field is itself composed of three main areas of concern:
+field is itself composed of four main areas of concern:

 -